August 20, 2013 / Gold-filled Info

 A: Hi Whitney, that's a great question!
 When you stamp gold-filled it compresses it instead of removing the gold-filled.
 You're not losing the gold in the process like you would if you were sanding it away.
 Hope that helps!

-Q:Hi..reading ftc.gov and other sites like yours has good info..BUT when it comes to gold filled jewelry i read it should have a stamp. i.e. 14kt...or 14ktGF...or no stamp of 14kt is required by LAW!
+Q:Hi..reading ftc.gov and other sites like yours has good info..BUT when it comes to gold filled i read it should have a stamp. i.e. 14kt...or 14ktGF...or no stamp of 14kt is required by LAW!

-so is there a federal LAW that it must be stamped if its gold filled only???? or is it just a good thing to look for and the usa manufacture didn't stamp or mark it because it isn't a law? i known higher content gold (pure, with less fillers) must have a stamp in usa...but the conflicting info on gold filled is driving us nuts! ftc.gov didnt have much on stamping gold filled. many gold filled items we have bought or want to buy DON'T have any stamps or markings and so far no problems. can you help us? and is it a Federal LAW and what website does it say GOLD FILLED JEWELRY MUST BE
+so is there a federal LAW that it must be stamped if its gold filled only???? or is it just a good thing to look for and the usa manufacture didn't stamp or mark it because it isn't a law? i known higher content gold (pure, with less fillers) must have a stamp in usa...but the conflicting info on gold filled is driving us nuts! ftc.gov didnt have much on stamping gold filled. many gold filled items we have bought or want to buy DON'T have any stamps or markings and so far no problems. can you help us? and is it a Federal LAW and what website does it say GOLD FILLED MUST BE STAMPED / MARKED IF MADE IN USA. thank you, Ryan

 A: Hi Ryan, the answer to your question is no, not all gold-filled items are stamped.
 Small parts are exempt from stamping, because of their space restrictions.
 This is normal for findings, regardless of their material.
 We suggest purchasing gold-filled findings from trusted vendors, only.